Severson-Group/eMach/docs/source/user_guide.rst

-The ``DesignProblem`` class is structured such that it takes in several objects on initialization which utilize pythons protocol class introduced in `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_.
+The ``DesignProblem`` class expects to receive several objects upon initialization that comply with defined protocols.
+(Note: Python's protocol class capability was introduced in `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_.)
 These objects and their purpose are summarized as follows:

 Designer
 	The ``Designer`` protocol converts an input tuple into a ``design`` object.